Which place is cheaper, Tallinn or Athens?

 Athens has a larger population, and is about 85% larger than the population of Tallinn.
 When comparing the sizes of Athens and Tallinn, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Athens and Tallinn.
 Many visitors come to Athens in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Tallinn for the family-friendly experiences during these months.

 In July, Athens is generally much warmer than Tallinn.
-Temperatures in Athens average around 27°C (81°F), and Tallinn stays around 17°C (62°F).
+Daily temperatures in Athens average around 27°C (81°F), and Tallinn fluctuates around 17°C (62°F).

 People are often attracted to the plentiful sunshine in Tallinn this time of the year.
 In Athens, it's very sunny this time of the year.
 Athens usually receives more sunshine than Tallinn during summer.
 Athens gets 357 hours of sunny skies, while Tallinn receives 279 hours of full sun in the summer.

 In July, Athens usually receives less rain than Tallinn.
 Athens gets 6 mm (0.2 in) of rain, while Tallinn receives 79 mm (3.1 in) of rain each month for the summer.

 The autumn brings many poeple to Athens as well as Tallinn.
 Most visitors come to Athens for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
 Additionally, the autumn months attract visitors to Tallinn because of the shopping scene and the natural beauty of the area.